Why car insurance is cheaper for women

-Industry reports and driver analysis consistently show women are safer drivers on average, and are thus less risky car insurance customers.
-So, they’re rewarded with a better deal on their car insurance over their male counterparts who could potentially cost insurers more come claim time.
+Industry reports consistently show women are safer drivers on average, and are thus less risky car insurance customers.
+So, they’re rewarded with a better deal on their car insurance over their male counterparts who could potentially cost insurance providers more come claim time.

 This isn’t a debate about who might be a ‘better’ driver.
 Take any of those assertions with a hummer-sized grain of salt.